globocom/glog-cli/README.md

 Usage
 --------
-Glog-CLI enables you to make searche using the official Graylog search query language, to understand how to make queries please see the documentation [http://docs.graylog.org/en/2.1/pages/queries.html].
+Glog-CLI enables you to make searches using the official Graylog query language.
+To understand how to make queries please see the documentation [http://docs.graylog.org/en/2.1/pages/queries.html].

 Once you've installed the tool now it's time to run some commands, the following: